quicwg/base-drafts/draft-ietf-quic-http.md

 request if the response does not depend on any portion of the request that has not been sent and received.
-When this is true, a server MAY request that the client abort transmission of a request without error by triggering a QUIC DISINTEREST after sending a complete response and closing its stream.
+When this is true, a server MAY request that the client abort transmission of a request without error by triggering a QUIC DISINTEREST with error code HTTP_EARLY_RESPONSE, sending a complete response, and cleanly closing its streams.
 Clients MUST NOT discard complete responses as a result of receiving a DISINTEREST, though clients can always discard responses at their discretion for other reasons.
 Servers SHOULD NOT abort a response in progress as a result of receiving a solicited RST_STREAM.

 ### Header Compression